Models

 • metric – The abbreviation of the function as defined in HydroErr (https://hydroerr.readthedocs.io/en/stable/list_of_metrics.html) Examples: nse, kge_2012, …

 • warmup – The number of days of warmup period.
 This option is used to discard the warmup period from the evaluation.
 It is useful when conducting a run with a specific parameter set and comparing its score with those from the calibration.
 By setting the ‘warmup’ value, you can ensure fair assessments by discarding outputs from the specified warmup period (as is done automatically during calibration).
+Not needed when the model was set up with a spin-up.

 Return type: